t3moses/Crews/README.txt

 The sailors ... files contain a row for each sailor.
 The ... available files contain the dates on which the subject (boat or sailor) is available.

-The sailor assistance field contains True or False according to whether the skipper requires assistance on board.
+The boat assistance field contains True or False according to whether the skipper requires assistance on board.
-The member field contains True or False according to whether the sailor is an NSC member.
+The sailor member field contains True or False according to whether the sailor is an NSC member.
 The skill field contains integer values 0 ..
 2. 0 for novice, 1 for basic qualified, 2 for experienced.
 The whitelist field contains a list of boats in the subject's whitelist.
 Boats in the list must be separated by ;.